Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Diggs, in four matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Diggs has caught a touchdown pass against the Chiefs once, but did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Chiefs date back to 2016.

-- This week Diggs will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).
+- The Chiefs have the NFL's 25th-ranked pass defense this season, giving up 263.6 yards per game through the air.

-- With 27 passing TDs conceded this season, the Chiefs defense is ranked 16th in the NFL.

 Recent Performances